Rotating black hole: Types of black holes

 While from an infalling observer's perspective the plunge into a rotating black hole occurs in a finite proper time and with very high rapidity (left), from the perspective of a coordinate observer at infinity they slow down, approaching zero velocity at the horizon relative to a stationary probe on site while being whirled around forever by the black hole's frame-dragging effect (right).

 Prograde bound orbit around a black hole rotating with a spin parameter of a/M = 0.9.

 These numbers represent the conserved attributes of an object which can be determined from a distance by examining its electromagnetic and gravitational fields.
 All other variations in the black hole will either escape to infinity or be swallowed up by the black hole.
-This is because anything happening inside the black hole horizon cannot affect events outside of it.
+This is because anything happening inside the black hole's event horizon cannot affect events outside of it.

 In terms of these properties, the four types of black holes can be defined as follows: